A photo tutorial on how to make almond butter. Homemade almond butter is absolutely delicious and only takes 25 to 30 minutes to prepare!

 - 2 cups raw almonds

-Spread the almonds over a large baking sheet.
-Bake 10 to 15 minutes, or until almonds appear puffy and deeply golden.
+- Spread the raw almonds over a large baking sheet.
+Bake the raw almonds for 10 to 15 minutes, or until they appear puffy and deeply golden.
 Remove from oven and allow almonds to cool.